 Isn't this scene called everlasting companionship?

-One day, I don't know which Christmas it will be when these two couples are no longer in this world, but I believe that these two restaurants will still open their warm arms on Christmas, continuing to welcome both strangers and familiar faces.
-Christmas is a Christian holiday, and the Apocalyptic Christian faith is a religion based on love; the more one loves, the more one exists; the more one exists, the more one loves.
-Here, love and time exist as long as each other, and love and food are equally unforgettable...
+One day, I don't know which Christmas it will be when there are no longer these two couples in the world, but I believe that these two restaurants will still open their warm arms on Christmas, continuing to welcome both strangers and familiar faces.
+Christmas is a Christian holiday, and the Apocalyptic Christianity is a religion based on love; the more one loves, the more one exists; the more one exists, the more one loves.
+Here, love and time are equally long-lasting, and love and food are equally unforgettable...